lingxide/Locator/README.md

 ## Description

 This script is used for server collecting and identification.
-You can use this script to locate your server, located in which building and even in which U.
+You can use this script to locate your server, located in which building and even in which rack.

 A wireless scanner is strongly recommend for this project.